What is a Money Market Account?

 The main difference is that money market savings accounts are usually used for more long-term savings goals while high-yield savings accounts are used for shorter-term goals.6 Either way, both could help your savings grow.

-For customers, a money market account works similar to a savings account: You deposit your savings into the account, you start earning returns and your money is available when you want it.
-So why the higher savings rate?
+If you're looking into opening a money market account, how it works might be of interest to you.
+For customers, a money market account works similar to a savings account: You deposit your savings into the account, you start earning interest and your money is available when you want it.
+How often do money market accounts pay interest?
+While it depends on your bank and your specific account, MMAs are usually compounded daily and paid monthly.10 So why the higher savings rate?
 What’s the catch?
 Generally, the bank is giving you extra interest for keeping extra money in your account.
 The bank rewards you with the higher APY incentive if you meet certain restrictions, because the bank may loan your money out to those who need it or make other money market investments in the stock market.7

 When it comes to your savings, you want to know your money is safe.
-It is.
-No matter what happens to the bank, your money is secure because the federal government promises to cover your money market account balance.
-The Federal Deposit Insurance Corporation (FDIC) insures each depositor up to the allowable limits.8
+At insured banks and institutions, it is.
+If your bank fails, your money is secure because the Federal Deposit Insurance Corporation (FDIC) promises to insure your money up to the allowable limits.8

 Most major banks and many credit unions offer money market accounts, but they’re not all the same.9 The first thing to consider is the savings rate.
 As you’ve seen, a higher savings rate can earn you more money.
 However, you should also consider any promotions a bank may offer.
 Many banks will provide a cash bonus when you open a new account.
-This bonus could mean your return in the first year is even greater than most any other interest rate on the market.
+This bonus could mean that your return could be greater than what you could earn in the first year with any other interest rate on the market on its own.

 Next, you’ll want to find out if there are fees and how these fees might affect your savings.
 Some accounts are free as long as you maintain the minimum balance, but it’s always a good idea to check the fine print.